No nurse should have to cry in the bathroom. Ever.

 Clearly, the healthcare workplace is not supporting intrinsic motivation.

-Environmental Factors That Help Cause Clinician Burnout
+Environmental Factors That Can Contribute to Clinician Burnout

 When we asked our group of 40+ design and construction professionals, healthcare providers, product manufacturers, and students what environmental factors contribute to clinician burnout, some of the things they said were: